wompmacho/audio-visualizer/README.md

 # audio-visualizer
 Simple Audio Visualizer HTML/JavaScript Overlay for OBS

-Uses JS, p5 Lib to draw a visualization.
-Uses p5 dom addon (depreciated) for js serv Will Work in Browser/OBS in current state.
+Uses JS, p5 Lib to draw a visualization. p5 dom addon (depreciated) is used for js serv
+Will work in Browser/OBS in current state.
 Allow audio permissions and click page to start.